GoogleCloudDataproc/hive-bigquery-connector/README.md

    ```sql
    from_unixtime(cast(cast(<timestampcolumn> as bigint)/1000 as bigint), 'yyyy-MM-dd hh:mm:ss')
    ```
-4. If a write job fails while using the Tez execution engine and the `file-load` write method, then the temporary avro files might not be automatically cleaned up from the GCS bucket.
+4. If a write job fails while using the Tez execution engine and the `indirect` write method, then the temporary avro files might not be automatically cleaned up from the GCS bucket.
 The MR execution engine does not have that limitation.
 The temporary files are always cleaned up when the job is successful, regardless of the execution engine in use.